LukeShortCloud/rootpages/src/virtualization.rst

     $ sudo grub2-mkconfig -o /boot/grub2/grub.cfg

 Alternatively, THP can be manually disabled.
+Note that if the GRUB method is used, it will set "enabled" to "never" on boot which means "defrag" does not need to be set to "never" since it is not in use.
+This manual method should be used on systems that will not be rebooted.

 .. code-block:: sh